 The Board is responsible for supporting the Executive Director through frequent and constructive feedback, helping make connections to key local leaders, and providing annual performance reviews.
-While the Board President and the State Extension Specialist are the direct supervisors, it is important for the entire board to be involved in the process.
+The entire board is involved in the process with the Board President providing direct supervision for the Executive Director with governance support from the State Extension Specialist.
 A major part of the supervisory process for the chief executive is the development and sharing of both long and short term organizational goals.
 If handled well this process creates an ongoing dialogue and a great way for the Director and the Board to develop shared vision and accountability for the Association.
 The board must be willing to stand by the executive as new directions are pursued.
 An Executive Director who is providing leadership for change will meet with resistance from staff and stakeholder groups and must have the support and trust of the Board to succeed.

 Resources: